 If you are eligible to have a free flu vaccine, we urge you to take up this offer.
 Vaccines are incredibly safe and have saved millions of lives.
 They basically expose you to proteins from dead bacteria or viruses (which is much safer than being exposed to live bacteria or viruses).
 These stimulate your immune system to produce antibodies which protect you from infection.

 Sexual Health Dorset has remained open for business throughout lockdown.
 However in response to the COVID-19 pandemic we have had to make some changes to the way we provide some of our services.

-Get tested, and help stop HIV transmission!
+If you don’t have symptoms but just want a sexual health check, you don’t need to book an appointment.
 Sexual Health Dorset has partnered with SH:24 to enable Dorset residents to have free access to home kits for HIV and STI testing.
+Following an online consultation, you may also be able to provide some types of oral contraceptive pills by post.
 Visit the SH:24 website for more information.

 Some people may be living in fear, with abusive partners or other family members.
 You First provide support to anyone affected by domestic violence or abuse.
 You can call them on 0800 032 5204.
 If you feel you are in immediate danger, call 999 then either dial 55 or just give a cough, and the police will attend.